Out of curiosity, I asked a few people what their favorite brands are and why. This is what I got:

 So, what do they all have in common?

-But secondly, in all seriousness, there is one commonality between all of these responses:
+There is one major commonality between all of these responses:

 They’re about brands that nailed their brand marketing strategy and established reputable, trustworthy names for themselves.

-So congratulations REI, Starbucks, Kate Spade, and Patagonia, you killed it.
+So congratulations to REI and Starbucks, you killed it.

 But for the rest of you wanting to hear similar responses about your brand, this article is for you.